Q. What are the flower show hours to enter blooms?

 Q. How do I enter a Plumeria Lei?

-NEW: This year you have the opportunity to submit in TWO Plumeria Lei Display Classes – a smaller “lei po’o” (head lei) and the longer “lei a’i” (traditional neck lei).
+This year you have the opportunity to submit in TWO Plumeria Lei Display Classes – a smaller “lei po’o” (head lei) and the longer “lei a’i” (traditional neck lei).

 There will be a total of 8 judging opportunities!
 There will be four methods of lei making/classifications (Haku, Humupapa, Kui, and Wili) for both LEI PO’O (between 19 to 22 inches long) and LEI A’I (between 30 to 36 inches long).